TobCap/demagrittr/README.md

 ```

 ## Not supported
-* visibility of the result of a last function
+* control visibility of the result of a last function
  (pringint the result or not)

 ## ToDo